nwfsc-math-bio/NWCTrends/README.md

 ## Installation

-To install, install the **devtools** package (if needed) and then use:
+To install the development version, install the **devtools** package (if needed) and then use:
 ```
 devtools::install_github("nwfsc-timeseries/NWCTrends")
 ```
-to install the development version or to install the latest release, use
+to install the latest release, use
 ```
 devtools::install_github("nwfsc-timeseries/NWCTrends@*release")
 ```
-To install a specific release (such as the one used in the 2020 Viability Report), use
+To install a specific release the 2020 Viability Report version, use
 ```
 devtools::install_github("nwfsc-timeseries/NWCTrends@v1.25")
 ```